 Get away with the girls!
-From spas to shopping, from dining to dancing, Denver has everything you need for an unforgettable girlfriend getaway weekend.
+From spas to shopping, from dining to dancing, Denver has everything you need for an unforgettable girls getaway weekend.

-For old school style, try the historic hotels, the Oxford Hotel and the Brown Palace, both built in the late 19th century.
-Don't miss the Oxford's retro-cool Cruise Room cocktail lounge, or the ultra-classy traditional afternoon tea at the Brown.
+For old-school style, try the historic hotels: the Oxford Hotel and the Brown Palace Hotel & Spa by Marriott, both built in the late 19th century.
+Don't miss the Oxford's retro-cool Cruise Room cocktail lounge or the ultra-classy traditional afternoon tea at the Brown.

-The Four Seasons Denver offers all the world class luxury that the Four Seasons brand is known for - plus a lushly landscaped third-floor rooftop terrace with a heated swimming pool and whirlpool.
+The Four Seasons Hotel Denver offers all the world-class luxury that the Four Seasons brand is known for — plus a lushly landscaped third-floor rooftop terrace with a heated swimming pool and whirlpool.

-The Hotel Magnolia combines old world style with modern glamour - and many suites feature cozy wood-burning fireplaces.
+The Magnolia Hotel Denver, a Tribute Portfolio Hotel combines old-world style with modern glamour — and many suites feature cozy wood-burning fireplaces.

-For offbeat, quirky fun, try the Curtis Hotel.
-Each floor is themed around a different pop culture phenomenon - everything from horror movies to rock ‘n' roll.
+For offbeat, quirky fun, try the The Curtis - a DoubleTree by Hilton.
+Each floor is themed around a different pop culture phenomenon — everything from horror movies to rock ‘n' roll.

-The Hotel Monaco was awarded the AAA Four Diamond rating, so you know you'll be treated like royalty.
+The Kimpton Hotel Monaco Denver was awarded the AAA Four-Diamond rating, so you know you'll be treated like royalty.
 Looking for something a little more intimate?
+The Ramble Hotel is the first hotel in the always-happening River North Art District (RiNo) and is home to Death & Co, an outpost of the acclaimed New York City cocktail institution.

 Before booking, find out-of-this-world savings on Denver hotels.